New Life for Christchurch's Gloucester St Apartments

 On 9 March, the keys will be handed back to the apartment owners, including 98-year-old Barbara Hall.
 Like many of the owners, Mrs Hall has been resident in the building since before the earthquakes; she even bought her apartment off the plans.
 Other owners who had previously rented out their apartments are now looking forward to living there themselves to take advantage of the upgrades and the building’s location in the heart of a new city.

-Gail’s found her role attending fortnightly progress meetings rewarding, “Duval, along with Andrew Wallace (Leighs Construction), Belinda Barclay (Crombie & Lockwood), Simon Howe (Crawford & Company New Zealand), Craig Lewis (Lewis Bradford Consulting Engineers) and Lewis Barclay (Rawlinsons), have all ensured the repair process was efficient and robust.
-They have demonstrated the highest level of expertise and the result is an amazing building we can all be proud of”.
+The project team included: Andrew Wallace (Leighs Construction), Belinda Barclay (Crombie & Lockwood), Simon Howe (Crawford & Company New Zealand), Craig Lewis (Lewis Bradford Consulting Engineers) and Lewis Barclay (Rawlinsons).